The-Politico/django-slack-forms/docs/Custom-Form-Triggers.md

 ### The Slack `trigger_id`
 First, a quick word about the `trigger_id`.

-In order to know which user to serve a form to, Slack requires a special ID known as a `trigger_id` which the API provides as the result of certain user actions (e.g. slash commands, button clicks, etc.). `django-slack-forms` handles passing this `trigger_id` along from it's list of available form triggers, but in order to manually trigger one you'll need to get one and pass it through the request.
+In order to know which user to serve a form to, Slack requires a special ID known as a `trigger_id` which the API provides as the result of certain user actions (e.g. slash commands, button clicks, etc.). `django-slack-forms` handles passing this `trigger_id` along from its list of available form triggers, but in order to manually trigger one you'll need to acquire one and pass it through the request.

 For more on `trigger_id`s and where to get them, check out the [official docs](https://api.slack.com/docs/triggers).